 - (Only for new Inference subscribtion) Subscription Correlation ID.

-- (only for Nnef_VFLInference service) external NWDAF ID.
+- (only for Nnef_VFLInference service) external NWDAF ID when an NWDAF is the VFL Client or AF ID when an untrusted AF is the VFL Client.

 - [Optional] VFL inference filter: indicates the conditions to be fulfilled for generating intermediate local inference results, e.g. S-NSSAI, Area of Interest.
 Parameter types in the VFL inference filter are the same as parameter types in the Analytics Filter Information which are defined in procedures.
 S-NSSAI is only applicable for the Nnwdaf_VFLInference service.